 You get the idea.
 Find out what you really can’t live without and sell the rest.
 Stuff is replaceable.

 Anyway, if you can think of more ‘before you leave’ tips, please leave them in the comments and help anyone who wants to know out.
 We’re still learning.
 A lot of the above stuff we learned through other people’s help and our own mistakes, so I hope someone can get a tip or two from that.
 The next post on the topic will be about things to do once you arrive in your new home to make it easier to adjust.
-I’ll see you back here for that (Tips to Help You Adapt After Immigration – Part One).
+I’ll see you back here for that (Tips to Help You Adapt After Immigration – Part Two).

 Have a good one,